Upper South Island upgrade project

 Stage 2

 We are now in Stage 2 of this project.
-Following an initial shortlist consultation of investment options which concluded in February 2025, we are now undertaking further consultation to reflect revisions in our initial thinking, which now incorporate a more detailed understanding of the activities, resources and scope of work required.
+Following an initial shortlist consultation of investment options which concluded in February 2025, we undertook further consultation in May 2025 to reflect revisions in our initial thinking, which now incorporate a more detailed understanding of the activities, resources and scope of work required.
 These revisions have resulted in our preferred option increasing to approximately $164 million, compared to the $77 million presented in our shortlist consultation.
-Click here to read our consultation documents and find out how to submit.
+Click here to read our consultation documents and summary of submissions.

 We held a long-list consultation in August-October 2023.
 This was the first consultation to seek feedback about our thinking, assumptions, and possible early options for upgrades on the high-voltage electricity transmission network for the Upper South Island region.